Design and Verification of a Novel Triphibian Robot: Modes of Locomotion

 \subsection{Aerial mode}

-In aerial mode, three ducted propellers are all used, enabling the robot to fly as a triplane.\\ As shown in Fig.\ref{fig-force-aerial}, the robot needs to leave the water after the experiment.
-In this case, taking the robot out of the water manually is time-consuming and potentially dangerous.
-To solve the problem of the robot getting out of the water, the aerial mode is useful.

 In aerial mode, our robot has a tri-rotor design.
-Compared with other multi-rotor UAVs, tri-rotor UAVs are smaller in size, lighter in weight, and have longer duration time and no site limitation.
-In addition, our robot itself has three motors, and the three-rotor design allows each motor of our robot to fully function.
-Manufacturing costs could be reduced.
-These advantages make tri-rotor design ideal for our robot.
+Compared with other multi-rotor Unmanned Aerial Vehicles (UAVs), tri-rotor UAVs are smaller in size, lighter in weight, and have no size limitation\cite{adv_of_tri}.
+Thus, for aerial mode, we used the tri-rotor model of the ArduPilot firmware \cite{ardupilot} to control our robot.

-Here's how our robot works in aerial mode.
-In aerial mode, the robot performs as a tri-rotor unmanned aerial vehicles.
-It can take off, turn, and land on the ground by accepting commands from the remote control.
-As shown in figure 5, the linkages stretch out and the three engines would go beyond the diameters of the hull in the aerial mode.
-For flight control, we directly adopted the model of Ardupilot.
-As shown in figure 6, all three motors will rotate counterclockwise.
-The three rotating motors generate an angular momentum that spins the entire vehicle.
-To nullify the yawing moment provided by the three motors, a servo motor is installed on the rotor axes of the rear motor.
+As shown in Fig. \ref{fig-force-aerial}, the three ducted propellers' blades all rotate counterclockwise.
+The ducted propellers $P_1$ and $P_3$ are vertically fixed on the hull and ducted propellers $P_2$ can tilt left and right around with the help of the tail servo.
+The component force $F_{2y}$ that $P_2$ provided along the $y_b$ axis generates a torque.
+When hovering in the air, the magnitude of this torque is equal to the anti-torque generated by the three ducted propellers and the directions of these two torques are opposite. \cite{adv_of_tri} When the robot turns left or turns right in the air, the torque helps the robot to adjust its direction.